nathabonfim59/cerebras-code-monitor/README.md

 ## Contributing

-Contributions are welcome.
-Please fork the repository and submit a pull request with your changes.
+Contributions welcome!
+Fork the repository and submit a pull request.